British inflation hits 13-month low, easing pressure on central bank

 ABOVE-TARGET INFLATION

 Notwithstanding the fall, inflation has exceeded the BoE's 2 percent target since December 2009.
-In March, however, Chancellor George Osborne changed the bank's mandate so that it can take an extended period to return inflation to target if to do otherwise would significantly hurt growth.
+In March, however, finance minister George Osborne changed the bank's mandate so that it can take an extended period to return inflation to target if to do otherwise would significantly hurt growth.

 Since then Britain's economy has expanded rapidly and grew by 0.8 percent in the three months to September.
 But total output is still below its 2008 peak, in contrast with almost all other major economies.